Traveling in Namibia

 Namibia is one of those countries that most people don’t seem to know much about, but in my opinion Namibia is one of the best countries to visit in Africa.
-The country has many attractions such as the second largest canyons in the world, the tallest sand dunes in the world, resort towns on the Atlantic ocean, and many national parks filled with lions, elephants, rhinos and more.
-Once a German colony, Namibian towns throughout the country are filled with German style buildings and homes.
-Most large cities even have Oktoberfest style festivals!
-Namibia is safe and most Westerners simply rent a vehicle and drive place to place as they would back home.
+The country has many attractions such as the second largest canyons in the world, the tallest sand dunes in the world, resort towns on the Atlantic ocean, and several national parks.
+Once a colony of Germany, German architecture and influence can still be seen throughout the country.
+Most large cities in Namibia even have Oktoberfest style festivals!
+Namibia is a safe and easy destination, full of adventure.

-When Etosha National Park first opened, it was the largest national park in the world.
-Although its original size has been reduced, the park remains another one of the world’s greatest places to view wildlife, and by far Namibia’s best place to camp.
-The landscape itself isn’t attractive, but the park contains hundreds of different species of mammals and birds in addition to unique species of reptiles and amphibians.
+When Etosha National Park first opened, it was the largest national park on the planet.
+Although its original size has been reduced, Etosha remains another one of the world’s greatest parks, and by far Namibia’s best place to view wildlife.
+The landscape itself isn’t known for its scenery, but Etosha is home to a very diverse range of species.

 Namibia is full of desert adventures.
-They hold the third largest canyons in the world that has a 7 day circuit trail.
-The sand dunes Sossusvlei are also the highest in the world, with sand dune #45 taking the record at over 1,000 feet.
+They hold the third largest canyons in the world that can best be explored by a seven day hiking trail.
+The sand dunes Sossusvlei are also the highest in the world, with sand dune #45 taking the record at over 1,000 feet (330 meters).
 Scenic flights over the sand dunes is a must.
 For snowboarders, Sossusvlei can offer you a similar challenge, try sand boarding!